This post may contain affiliate links, from which we earn an income.

 This was absolutely the best thing we did in Rome, it’s such a great way to see the city and appreciate its’ history, culture and architecture.
 If you can, book a tour with a local like the one below, as they live in the city, they are really immersed in the culture and can give you Rome insider tips and recommendations for food, places to go and other activities which will be off the beaten tourist track.

-We started at stunning Piazza del Popolo, moved on to the ancient and gravity defying Pantheon and the beautiful airy square of Piazza Navona, then finished at the Vatican City; we were given history and information about each of these places as well as all the numerous other churches, ancient buildings and squares we passed through on our tour.
+We started at stunning Piazza del Popolo and moved on to the ancient and gravity defying Pantheon, then the beautiful airy square of Piazza Navona.
+We wandered through Rome’s old town with it’s traditional trattorias and bohemian atmosphere before passing the imposting Castel Sant’Angelo and finishing at the fascinating Vatican and sublime Sistine Chapel.
+We were given history and information about each of these places as well as all the numerous other churches, ancient buildings and squares we passed through on our tour.
 Our guide was great at answering questions, he was funny and really easy to spend a few hours with.

 Climb the Spanish Steps